 A decade ago, banks were the single point of contact for customers.
-If you wanted to deposit funds, transfer between accounts, or do just about anything other than check your balance, you usually had to go to your bank in person.
+If you wanted to deposit funds, transfer between accounts, or do just about anything other than checking your balance, you usually had to go to your bank in person.

 Since then, banks have evolved their distance services while extending their digital services product line.
 There are now very few things, including opening accounts and credit card signup, that require you to ever step foot inside a branch.
 You can do just about everything from your smartphone or computer.